emacs-mirror/emacs/mps/manual/source/topic/location.rst

 For example, in an address-based hash table implementation, each key that is added to the table must be added to the dependency before its address is hashed.
-In the Scheme example, addresses are hashed during the call to the function ``buckets_find``, so the key must be added to the location dependency before that:
+In the toy Scheme interpreter, addresses are hashed during the call to the function ``buckets_find``, so the key must be added to the location dependency before that:

 .. code-block:: c
     :emphasize-lines: 4